What I'd Tell My 22-Year-Old Self About Money

 This was the hardest lesson and the one that took the longest to learn.

 When I started on Wall Street, I was surrounded by people who earned a lot of money and had very little to show for it.
-Not because they were stupid, but because they were caught in a trap that’s almost impossible to see from the inside: the more you earn, the more you spend, and the gap between income and wealth stays exactly the same width.
+They weren’t stupid.
+They were caught in a trap that’s almost impossible to see from the inside: the more you earn, the more you spend, and the gap between income and wealth stays exactly the same width.

 I watched analysts upgrade their apartment with every bonus.
 I watched vice presidents lease cars they didn’t need to impress people who didn’t care.
 I watched senior people who’d earned seven figures over their careers and were still anxious about money because their lifestyle had expanded to consume everything.

-The lesson took years to sink in: your salary determines your potential.
-Your spending determines your reality.
-The gap between the two is what becomes wealth.
+The lesson took years to sink in: your salary determines your potential, your spending determines your reality, and the gap between the two is what becomes wealth.

-I’d tell my younger self to define that gap early and protect it fiercely.
-Not by deprivation.
-By design.
+I’d tell my younger self to define that gap early and protect it fiercely, not through deprivation but by design.
 Set the automatic transfers on day one, before your lifestyle has a chance to expand to fill the income.
 The money you never see is the money that makes you free.

 Comparison will cost you more than any bad investment.

 Wall Street runs on comparison.
-Your bonus relative to the person at the next desk.
-Your title relative to your classmates.
-Your apartment, your vacations, and your wardrobe are all silently measured against everyone around you.
+Bonuses get measured against the person at the next desk, titles against classmates, apartments and vacations and wardrobes silently measured against everyone around you.

 I didn’t realize how deeply this was affecting my financial decisions until I left.
 The pressure to match what people around me were spending was constant and invisible.
-It never felt like pressure, it felt like “normal.”
-Of course you go to that restaurant.
-Of course you buy those shoes.
-Everyone does.
+It never felt like pressure.
+It felt like “normal.”
+Of course you go to that restaurant, of course you buy those shoes, because that’s what everyone does.

-Comparison is the most expensive financial force in existence.
-It’s not a line item on any budget.
-It doesn’t show up on any statement.
-But it’s the reason most high earners feel broke despite having every mathematical advantage.
-Their spending isn’t driven by what they need or even what they want.
+Comparison doesn’t show up on any statement, and there’s no line item for it on any budget, but it’s the reason most high earners feel broke despite having every mathematical advantage.
+Their spending isn’t driven by what they need or even by what they want.
 It’s driven by what they see other people doing.

-I’d tell my younger self: your only financial competition is the version of you that’s 10 years older.
-Not your coworkers.
-Not your college friends.
-Not the people on Instagram.
+I’d tell my younger self that her only financial competition is the version of her that’s 10 years older, and that nobody else’s bonus, apartment, or vacation has any bearing on whether her life is working.
+I wrote a whole article about how your feed shapes your spending, and the underlying mechanism is the same in every channel.
 Every dollar you spend to keep up with someone else’s lifestyle is a dollar that will never compound for your freedom.

 You don’t need to be smart about money.
 You need to be consistent.

-I spent my early career believing that financial success came from being sophisticated.
-This meant finding the right stocks, timing the market, and having clever strategies that other people didn’t know about.
+I spent my early career believing that financial success came from being sophisticated: finding the right stocks, timing the market, having clever strategies that other people didn’t know about.
 I was literally paid to be clever about financial analysis.

 I eventually built this into my own life as a non-negotiable habit: two transfers per month into my investment account, every single month, without exception.
-The amount varies.
-The habit doesn’t.
-I’ve done this for years.
-It’s the most important financial decision I’ve ever made, and it requires approximately zero cleverness.
+The amount has changed over the years; the habit hasn’t.
+I’ve done this for years and it’s the most important financial decision I’ve ever made.
+It requires approximately zero cleverness.

-I’d tell my younger self: stop trying to be smart about money and start being consistent.
-Set up the system on your first day.
-Let it run.
-Don’t touch it.
-The system does the work.
-Your job is to not interfere.
+Stop trying to be smart about money and start being consistent.
+Set up the system on your first day, then leave it alone.

 Nobody at work cares about your financial future.
 That’s your job.

 I watched talented people coast for years without ever looking beyond their next paycheck.
 They assumed that a good salary and a vague sense of “I’m saving enough” would work out.
-They never ran the numbers.
-They never calculated what they’d actually need.
-They never asked whether their trajectory was leading somewhere specific or just... forward.
+They never ran the actual numbers, never calculated what they’d actually need, and never asked whether their trajectory was leading somewhere specific or just forward.

-I’d tell my younger self: run the numbers now.
-Not in a paranoid way, but in a clear-eyed way.
+Run the numbers now.
+Not in a paranoid way, in a clear-eyed way.
 What do you earn?
 What do you keep?
 What does your net worth need to be for you to have options?
 What trajectory are you on?
-If you don’t know the answers, you’re flying blind, and a good salary doesn’t change that.
+If you can’t answer those questions, you’re flying blind, and a good salary doesn’t change that.

 The shift happened when I reframed the goal.
 I wasn’t building wealth for the sake of a big number.
-I was building optionality.
-More specifically, the ability to make life decisions based on what I wanted rather than what I could afford.
+I was building optionality: the ability to make life decisions based on what I wanted rather than what I could afford.

-Optionality means being able to leave a job that’s making you miserable without panicking about rent.
-It means being able to take a risk on something new because you have a runway.
-It means negotiating from a position of strength in every area where financial pressure distorts decision-making.
+Optionality is the ability to leave a job that’s making you miserable without panicking about rent, to take a risk on something new because you have a runway, to negotiate from a position of strength in every situation where financial pressure usually distorts your decision-making.

 Once I started thinking about money as optionality rather than accumulation, everything got clearer.
-The savings weren’t sacrifice.
-They were the purchase price of future freedom.
-Every automated transfer was buying me options I couldn’t see yet but would eventually need.
+The savings weren’t a sacrifice.
+They were the purchase price of future freedom, and every automated transfer was buying me options I couldn’t see yet but would eventually need.

 Your financial system should be boring.